diodechain/diode-docs/content/docs/Using/create-a-home-page-for-your-zone.md

 ---
 _schema: default
 title: Create a home page (About page) for Your Zone
-nav_title: Create a home page
+nav_title: Create a Home Page
 nav_section: Using
 weight: 207
 draft: false